pchapin/typescript/README.md

 - Prettier configuration for code formatting.
 - Vite configuration for building and serving the project.
 - Vitest configuration for running tests with TypeScript.
+- Typedoc configuration for extracting JSDoc documentation from TypeScript code.
 - Sample TypeScript code to demonstrate the setup.
-- JSDoc comments for documenting TypeScript code.

-This skeleton is intended for use in greenfield TypeScript projects without any legacy JavaScript.
+This template is intended for use in greenfield TypeScript projects without any legacy JavaScript.
 The configuration is fairly aggressive in enforcing type safety and best practices, so it may not be suitable for all projects.
-However, this skeleton is also front-end framework agnostic.
+However, this template is also front-end agnostic.
 It is suitable for projects using plain TypeScript, but with the addition of appropriate framework-specific packages, it could be extended.

-To use this skeleton, follow these steps:
+To use this template, follow these steps:

 ## Preliminaries